Creator13/mapsnap/README.md

 ```sh
 > mapsnap init myProject "52.3990,4.8591" "52.3393,4.9781" 15
 ```
 This will create a new folder and project called myProject of Amsterdam at zoom level 15.
-For more info on the `init` command, including all the optional parameters, see this [wiki page (WIP)](#).
+For more info on the `init` command, including all the optional parameters, see this [wiki page](https://github.com/Creator13/mapsnap/wiki/init).

 ### **Where do I find my coordinates and zoom level?**
 You can get your coordinates from any source, like Google Maps or openstreetmap.com.
 Navigate to your area of interest and choose two points as the outermost corners of your image.